RasaHQ/rasa/docs/core/stories.rst

 ~~~~~~~
 While writing stories, you will encounter two types of actions: utterances
 and custom actions.
 Utterances are hardcoded messages that a bot can respond
 with.
 Custom actions, on the other hand, involve custom code being executed.

 All actions (both utterances and custom actions) executed by the bot are shown
 as lines starting with ``-`` followed by the name of the action.

-For custom
+All utterances must begin with the prefix ``utter_``, and must match the name
+of the template defined in the domain.

-actions, the action name is the string you choose to return from the ``name``
+For custom actions, the action name is the string you choose to return from
-method of the custom action class.
-All utterances must begin with the prefix
+the ``name`` method of the custom action class.
+Although there is no restriction
+on naming your custom actions (unlike utterances), the best practice here is to
-``utter_``, and custom actions must begin with ``action_``.
+prefix the name with ``action_``.

 Events
 ~~~~~~